 The implants are inserted in the front and the back at an angle.
 Then the dentist fixes dental bridges or dentures to the implants, so the patient can replace all missing teeth on a jawline.
 The implants here act as anchors for the teeth.

 The process needs 4 dental implants per jaw.
 So it would be 8 total implants to restore a full smile on upper and lower jaws.

 This procedure can be performed even if the back jaw lacks bone density.
 It takes advantage of the bone density in the front jaw to support dentures or bridges.
 The implants are placed at an angle to avoid sinus glands in the back.

-All-on-4 procedure requires same day care to have the implants inserted without delays in between.
-Once the implants are put in, the patients would need to recover minimum 3 months before the dental bridges or dentures are fixed.
+The all-on-4 procedure requires the same daycare to have the implants inserted without delays in between.
+Once the implants are put in, the patients would need to recover a minimum of 3 months before the dental bridges or dentures are fixed.

 There is only one All-on-4 procedure as offered by Nobel Biocare.
 But you can receive two types of dentures from the brand: